 Ansible contains built-in modules that you can use to automate tasks, or you can write your own.
 Ansible modules can be written in any language that can return JSON, such as Ruby, Python, or bash.
 Windows automation modules are even written in Powershell.

 Ansible Playbooks are used to orchestrate IT processes.
-A playbook is a YAML file containing 1 or more plays, and is used to define the desired state of a system.
+A playbook is a YAML file—which uses a .yml or .yaml extension—containing 1 or more plays, and is used to define the desired state of a system.
 This differs from an Ansible module, which is a standalone script that can be used inside an Ansible Playbook.

-Tasks are the pieces that make up a play, and call Ansible modules.
+Plays consist of an ordered set of tasks to execute against host selections from your Ansible inventory file.
+Tasks are the pieces that make up a play and call Ansible modules.
 In a play, tasks are executed in the order in which they are written.

-When Ansible runs, it is able to keep track of the state of the system.
+When Ansible runs, it can keep track of the state of the system.
 If Ansible scans a system and finds the playbook description of a system and the actual system state don't agree, then Ansible will make whatever changes are necessary for the system to match the playbook.

 When working with Ansible you will also need to understand collections.
 Collections are a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.

-Red Hat® Ansible® Automation Platform, when used as a configuration management tool, is used to store the current state of your systems and help you to maintain that state.
+When used as a configuration management tool, Red Hat Ansible® Automation Platform stores the current state of your systems and help you to maintain that state.

-Improve system recovery after a critical event with automated configuration management with Ansible.
+Automating configuration management with Ansible can help you improve system recovery after a critical event.
 If a server goes down for an unknown reason, you can deploy a new one quickly and have a record of any changes or updates that occurred so you can identify the source of the problem.

 Ansible can be used to provision the underlying infrastructure of your environment, virtualized hosts and hypervisors, network devices, and bare metal servers.
 It can also install services, add compute hosts, and provision resources, services, and applications inside of your cloud.